Investment

 Being wise stewards by investing our finances, time, resources and doing good works for others results in eternal benefit – this is contrasted with the self-centered rich person who forfeited everything (Lk 12:16-21).
 Sharing such blessings, although commendable will not get us into heaven, for this is only by the grace of God, yet ministering to others out of our love for Him should be the result of lives touched by the Lord (Mt 25:40; Eph 2:8,9).

 God invested the life of Jesus in us.
 Are we giving a good return on that outlay or are we squandering what God has blessed us with on ourselves and earthly pleasures?
 He expects us to be a blessing to others (Gen 12:2).
-Invest the talents and abilities we have received for God’s Kingdom knowing we are accountable to Him (Mt 25:14-30).
+Full surrender is giving ourselves into His hands first, then wisely giving of our resources (2 Cor 8:3-5).
+Invest the talents and abilities we have received for God’s Kingdom knowing

 How much am I investing in God’s Kingdom?